dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 I spend my days working in C++, and the odd evening working in Python.

+Currently, my published open source projects are:

+* [django-board][django-board]: a reusable Django app for managing a page about an organisation's board members;
+* [django-tinycontent][django-tinycontent]: a reusable Django app for managing tiny snippets of reusable content for Django templates.

 For fun, I build websites - currently I look after:

  * [This site][dominicrodger]: my personal blog, where I write about code;